 The next time you’re watching TV or sitting down in the evenings, see if your husky comes up for a snuggle, or even just to sit by your side.

-Eye contact is very powerful and many different emotions can be transmitted through our eyes and when we stare.
+Eye contact is powerful, and many different emotions can be transmitted through our eyes and when we stare.
 Eye contact is a universal trigger for humans and practically all animals, especially our furry friends.

 But for our own dogs, this isn’t the case.
 Eye contact is an important part of developing a strong bond with each other.